Omitting types in logic of metric structures: Preliminaries

 \section{Preliminaries}

-We assume that the reader is acquainted with logic of metric structures (\cite{BYBHU}, \cite{Ha:Continuous}).
+We assume that the reader is acquainted with the logic of metric structures (\cite{BYBHU}, \cite{Ha:Continuous}).
 We strictly follow the outline of this logic given in \cite{BYBHU}.
 In particular, all metric structures are required to have diameter $1$ and all formulas are $[0,1]$-valued.
 All function and predicate symbols are equipped with a fixed modulus of uniform continuity.
 Every structure is a complete metric space in which interpretations of functional and relational symbols respect this modulus.
-It is a straightforward exercise to see that our results apply to the modification of this logic adapted to operator algebras presented in~\cite{FaHaSh:Model2}.
+It is a straightforward exercise to see that our results apply both to the modification of this logic adapted to operator algebras (\cite{FaHaSh:Model2}) and the unbounded variations of the logic of metric structures.